topquark22/Thermo55/README.md

 - V3:
 Standalone mode is supported, as in version 2.x.
 However, some pin assignments have changed, so the hardware is not compatible.
 - V5:
-Pin assignments for D2, D3, and A3 have changed.
-D3 is now the main alert output (previously D2), and A3 is the inverted output.
-D2 is now an input, so you cannot run V5 on V4 hardware.
+Pin assignments for D2, D3, and A3 have changed: D3 is now the main alert output (previously D2).
+A3 is now the inverted output, so you must disconnect any jumper there to avoid a dead short.
+D2 is now the switch for Fahrenheit display.
+The "persistent output" feature has been removed.

 ## Software requirements